ibnlanre/portal/README.md

 }, false);
 ```

-### Nested Stores
+### Nested State Management

-`@ibnlanre/portal` supports the creation of **nested stores**, allowing you to manage deeply structured state with ease.
-To create a nested store, pass an object containing nested objects, arrays, or primitive values to the `createStore` function.
-Each node in the nested structure becomes its own store, with access to [methods][method] for updating and managing its state.

-This design enables fine-grained control over state at any level of the object hierarchy.
+`@ibnlanre/portal` excels at managing deeply nested state through its composite store capabilities.
+When you create a store with an object, each nested property becomes its own store instance, providing seamless access to state management methods at every level.

 ```typescript
 const store = createStore({